sozalpasan1/scoobydoogame/TechSpec.md

 Cons: It requires an account and an internet connection to work, as it's a cloud-based editor.
 Its asset library is also not that large, so some assets may need to be imported.

-### Contenders : Babylon, Three.js, Pixi.js, Construct
+### Other Contenders : Babylon, Three.js, Pixi.js, Construct

-- Babylon is trying to do way too many things and support far too much technology.
-It can handle the Scooby Doo game, however it is designed to do EVERYTHING including VR and a million other things.
+- [Babylon] (https://bablyonjs.io) is trying to do way too many things and supports far too much technology.
+It can handle the Scooby Doo game, however it is designed to do EVERYTHING, including VR and more.
 Its menus are far too complex to navigate and even the intro tutorials look way too niche for the amount of options it has avilable.
-- Three.js is a library, not a game engine, so it won't actually help create a game.
+- [Three.js] (https://threejs.org) is a library, not a game engine, so it won't actually help create a game.
 It is open-source, but the renders aren't even that clean, so it's not worth it.
-- Pixi.js is all HTML 5 too lightweight and gives too much control.
+- [Pixi.js] (https://pixijs.com) is all HTML 5; it's too lightweight and gives too much control.
 It doesn't have much of a learning curve and supports only the very core mechanics of game design.
-Every design should probably use this due to its feature customizability.
+However, it doesn't support 3D modeling well.
-- Construct is a really clean 2D game engine with some 3D elements that are easy to use, but its 3D capabilities aren't enough for this game.
+- [Construct] (https://www.construct.net/en) is a really clean 2D game engine with some 3D elements that are easy to use, but its 3D capabilities aren't enough for this game.

 ## **Architecture**